-Traditional matriarchal norms mean there is a preference for inheritance and land ownership to pass down the female line.
-Male converts may be disowned by their family, expelled from their home and lose their inheritance.
+Traditional matriarchal norms means that inheritance and land ownership is preferred, though not legislated, to pass down the female line.
+Male converts may be disowned by their family, expelled from their home, and lose their inheritance.
 They may further be rejected by their peers and local community, compounding the sense of isolation.
 Men may also experience discrimination in the workplace.
 When they lose their job or are excluded from the traditional way of farming, their family is affected as they are typically the financial provider.

-- Denied inheritance or possessions
+- Denied inheritance of possessions

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

-- Forced out of home/expulsion
+- Forced out of home / expulsion

-- Violence physical
+- Violence psychological